Combination Feeding: Breast and Bottle Together

 Choosing What Goes in the Bottle

-• Expressed breast milk — nutritionally identical to nursing, ideal when supply allows.
+- Expressed breast milk — nutritionally identical to nursing, ideal when supply allows.

-• Formula — provides full nutrition.
+- Formula — provides full nutrition.
 Follow the preparation guidance exactly (see our formula preparation guide).

 When Combination Feeding Is a Relief

-It's worth naming this part: a lot of families discover that shared bottle feeding is the piece that makes feeding sustainable.
-A partner who can take a night feed, a caregiver who can step in on a bad day, a reliable way to feed the baby when supply wobbles — these are real benefits, not compromises.
+It's worth naming this part.
+A lot of families discover that shared bottle feeding is the piece that makes feeding sustainable — a partner who can take a night feed, a caregiver who can step in on a difficult day, a reliable way to feed the baby when supply wobbles.

-Both the NHS and WHO recognise that any amount of breastfeeding is valuable, and that combination feeding is a fully supported, valid choice.
+These are real benefits, not compromises.
 Feeling guilty about introducing bottles is extremely common, and extremely unnecessary.
-Fed is fed.
-What matters is that the baby is growing, and that the adults in the house are not running on empty.
+What matters is that the baby is growing, and that the adults in the house aren't running on empty.

 When to Ask for Help